Administration - General Information

 Through these projects our children learn to share with others thereby practicing the virtue of Christian charity.

-The exact dates when these fundraisers start and end appear in the Church School calendar.
+The exact start and end dates for these fundraisers appear on the Church School online calendar.

 8. St. John Chrysostom Oratorical Festival